lcmkevin/synapse/README.md

 Precautions
-Please be reminded to ignore
+Please be reminded to ignore your rules in gitignore if you do not want to disclose it.